 2) It’s always raining or cloudy! <-- Coolest local weather maps It is said that Portland receives very little sun throughout the year.
-I would like to say this is true, but it is not.
-The summer is very hot and sunny.
-However the Fall, Winter, and Spring can face many days of cloud cover and lots of wet days.
+I want to say this is true, but it is not.
+The summer is scorching and sunny.
+However, the Fall, Winter, and Spring can face many days of cloud cover and lots of wet days.
 It might not even be real rain, just endless miserable drizzle.
 Spranks, endless spranks.
 Kind of like living in the Outer Sunset in San Francisco, perma drizzle.
 Portland has an average rainfall of 40.8″ which is actually pretty much the national average rainfall.
 You can check rainfall at any given time here at the HYDRA Network.
 Seriously, most of the East Coast gets more rain, snow and colder temperatures.
 So honestly, Portland has perfect weather.
 No complaints here.
 I do miss how mild the Winter was in the Bay Area but can survive here.

 3) Cascadia Quake <-- Full article

-When building this fine city of Portland, people were unaware of the MEGA QUAKE that can strike at anytime and demolish everything from the coast to the deserts of Oregon.
+When building this fine city of Portland, people were unaware of the MEGA QUAKE that can strike at any time and demolish everything from the coast to the deserts of Oregon.
 The earthquake that will knock part of the coast into the Pacific Ocean and crumble every old bridge from Northern California to Vancouver, Canada.
 As someone who survived the 1989 Loma Prieta in Oakland, I will say I am not looking forward to a 9.0+ quake in an old city like Portland.
 A great reason to stay far away from Portland or the entire Pacific Northwest.

 4) Extreme heat / cold

 So you do always hear about how rainy, cloudy and cold it is here, but no one prepares you for the really hot relentless summer.
 I’m talking days in a row of really sunny hot weather.
 Not cloudy, just sunny and hot.
 Be prepared to just lay around in your underwear saying “it’s hot” over and over.
 When out and about, it’s all anyone will talk about.
-I lived in 3 separate houses in Portland and none of them had an air conditioner.
+I lived in 3 separate houses in Portland, and none of them had an air conditioner.
 It’s not really a thing there.
-But, it gets really cold too!
+But, it gets freezing cold too!
 I felt 17 degrees(who knows with wind chill) for the first time in my life in December 2014.
 The months from November to February reach many below freezing days and only rarely make it to a high 50 degrees in the day.
-When it does reach 50 degrees, people are outside wearing shorts as if it’s warm but it’s still really cold out.
+When it does reach 50 degrees, people are outside wearing shorts as if it’s warm, but it’s still frigid out.
 And all this cold weather rarely brings snow.
 And if a “Snowmageddon” does happen, the city shuts down over a few inches.
 I did have to buy thermal underwear for the first time in my life.
-I became a huge fan and bought several more pairs, bottoms and tops.
+I became a huge fan and bought several more pairs, bottoms, and tops.
 Pretty perfect comfy winter clothing.

 It did snow a little this Winter though.
 Here’s a photo of my house in Southwest Multnomah Village.
 Be sure to follow me on Instagram!